iCliniq Logo

 In the attached peripheral smear report, normocytic normochromic anemia is seen, which means red blood cell size and hemoglobin content are not disturbed.

-Polychromatic red blood cells are also seen, which suggests hemolysis means the destruction of red blood cells.
+Polychromatic red blood cells are also seen, which suggests hemolysis, meaning the destruction of red blood cells.
 Mild hemolysis is seen in infection.
-So hemolysis components, especially polychromatic red blood cells, are seen due to infection itself.
+So hemolysis components, especially polychromatic red blood cells, are seen due to the infection itself.
 It is good that there are no abnormal cells in the peripheral smear.

 I hope this helps.